 Food at Your Local St Louis Farmers’ Market

 It’s healthier.
 Research has proven time and again that the longer food waits to be eaten, the more nutrients it loses in the process.
 That said, food that is naturally grown and eaten almost immediately after harvest is bursting with nutrients that are necessary for optimum health.
 Canned, frozen, and preservative-filled food simply does not offer these benefits.
-Food from your local St Louis farmers’ market does.
+Food from your local St Louis farmers’ market does and many of these ingredients can be found at the best restaurants in St. Louis.

 It’s GMO-free.
 One of the scariest facts about food that doesn’t come from the local farmers’ market is that you can’t be too certain about what exactly is in it.
 Genetically modified foods have received such a bad rap left and right that it’s probably best to stay away from them and to stick to organic, natural options instead.